 Making sure the threads are resting on top of the seam line, fold the right sides together to sew the side collar seam with a ¼” seam allowance.
 When approaching the top edge intersection (about ½” from the edge) reduce the stitch length to the smaller stitch and finish the seam.

 Trim off the corner tip, making certain not to cut the thread loop.

 Turn the collar right side out.
 The thread loop will be revealed.

 Grabbing both threads, gently pull the thread loop to extract the corner point.
 Once the point has been fully extended, pull one thread of the loop until all of the thread is released from the collar.

 Repeat the process for the other side seam.

 Don’t let the large number of steps dissuade you from considering this method.
 It is effective and will produce sharper, more professional looking collar points, which after all, are the hallmarks of a well-made shirt.

-Be sure to come back to the Bluprint blog tomorrow for a special holiday installment of Free Pattern Friday!
+Be sure to come back to the Craftsy blog tomorrow for a special holiday installment of Free Pattern Friday!